The Best Home Barista Espresso Machine & Grinder Setups

 To give them their due, they obviously took note of reactions to this model, and did a complete U turn, releasing the latest model, the Gaggia Classic Pro.

 The pro is probably about as close to the original classic as they could possibly get.
-The 3 way solenoid is back, it’s made in Italy once again, we’re back to traditional rocker switches except for the on/off button which looks like a rocker but isn’t, they’ve lost annoying bits of plastic and have gone back to the original higher quality machine throughout.
+The 3 way solenoid is back, it’s crafted in Italy once again, we’re back to traditional rocker switches except for the on/off button which looks like a rocker but isn’t, they’ve lost annoying bits of plastic and have gone back to the original higher quality machine throughout.

 Gaggia Classic Pro Review